 An emotional roller coaster is a good way to describe how I felt throughout the week.
 Each day we were reminded of the devastation left by the hurricane and the long road to recovery for the Barbudan families.
 And each day we observed firsthand how the forest is recovering and how well the Barbuda Warbler fared.
 Barbuda is an island with very little development and miles of natural scrub and forest.
 The land is communally owned so there are few signs of outside development and that community ownership is reflected in the pride Barbudans feel for their island.
 I can think of few places where there are still miles of beach or forest with no development or human habitation in sight.
 This is pristine habitat for the birds.
 It is also the perfect location for eco-tourism: not only birding, but caving, horseback riding, snorkeling and other pursuits.
 It’s a rare gem, and the expanse of untouched natural habitat has surely been key in the forest’s rapid recovery.

 We had been given permission for one week to conduct these surveys.
 It came to a close all too soon.
-With 125 points surveyed once, and 37 points surveyed twice, 50 miles walked and 145 Barbuda Warblers detected, we felt that we had covered as much of the island as possible.
+With 125 points surveyed once, and 37 points surveyed twice, 50 miles walked and 145 Barbuda Warblers detected, we felt that we had covered as much of the island as possible (eBird list from the final day).
 Once the numbers are crunched and population models run, we will have a much better estimate of the Barbuda Warbler population (stay tuned!).
 However, the good news is that all evidence points to a population, which somehow survived Irma’s fiercest onslaught.